3. How to Use My Rights and Responsibilities

 Review

 In a small group or individually, students will use the Knowing My Responsibilities Worksheet that lists each of the rights they learned about in the Bill of Rights video in Activity 2.
 Learners will review a right listed and then fill in their responsibility related to that right in the empty bubble.
 Based on time, do as many as you can.
-There is an example of the first page.
+There is an example on the first page.